Dump Matsumoto: Other media

 Since her retirement from professional wrestling, she has appeared in a number of Japanese films during the late 1980s and early 1990s most notably portraying the character Bái Yá-Shàn in Ryoichi Ikegami and Kazuo Koike's Crying Freeman series which includes Crying Freeman 2: Shades of Death, Part 1 (1989), Crying Freeman 3: Shades of Death, Part 2 (1990) and Crying Freeman 5: Abduction in Chinatown (1992).
 She has also starred in Scorpion Woman Prisoner: Death Threat (1991) and Okoge (1992).

+In 2024, a semi-biographical dramatized series about Matsumoto titled "The Queen of Villains" was released on Netflix.
+The five-part series, which began streaming on September 19, 2024, features renowned Japanese comedian Yuriyan Retriever portraying the character of Dump Matsumoto.